Historical gate Long Ya Men

 1819 - 1942

-The British colonises Singapore, initially as the Straits Settlement from 1826 to 1867, and as a Crown Colony after 1867.
-English Language was brought over to be used in commerce and governance.
-Migrants from India and China also brought over Indian languages such Tamil and Punjabi and Chinese languages (dialects) such as Hokkien, Cantonese, and Hainanese.
-These immigrants mainly come from Southern India and China.
+The British colonised Singapore, initially as the Straits Settlement from 1826 to 1867, and as a Crown Colony after 1867.
+English was introduced for commerce and governance.
+Migrants from India and China brought Indian languages such as Tamil and Punjabi, and Chinese dialects including Hokkien, Cantonese, and Hainanese.
+These immigrants mainly came from Southern India and China.

 Japanese Occupation